avajs/ava/readme.md

 }); // fails, the test ends synchronously before the assertion is executed
 ```

-### Serial-tests
+### Running tests serially

+By default tests are run concurrently, which is awesome.
+Sometimes though you have to write tests that cannot run concurrently.

-While concurrency is awesome, there are some things that can't be done concurrently.
-In these rare cases, you can call `test.serial`, which will force those tests to run serially before the concurrent ones.
+In these rare cases you can use the `.serial` modifier.
+It'll force those tests to run serially *before* the concurrent ones.

 ```js
 test.serial(t => {
 	t.pass();
 });
 ```

+Note that this only applies to tests within a particular test file.
+AVA will still run multiple tests files at the same time unless you pass the [`--serial` CLI flag](#cli).

 ### Only-tests